 Determine whether the cluster has extra copies

-To find out how many buckets have extra copies, including extra searchable copies, run this command from the master:
+To find out how many buckets have extra copies, including extra searchable copies, run this command from the manager:

 splunk list excess-buckets [index-name]